rohan2by1/case-final/readme.md

 ## 🚀 Features

 ### 1. Workflow Automation
-* **Auto-Capture:** Automatically detects job details pages on `thejobcompany.in` and adds them to a processing queue.
+* **Auto-Capture:** Automatically detects cases details pages on `https://paragon-eu.amazon.com` and adds them to a processing queue.
 * **Queue Management:** Replaces the Chrome "New Tab" page with your active Case Queue for immediate access.
 * **Duplicate Prevention:** Smart logic prevents the same case link from being added twice.